simaomenesesjoao/QuantumPong/README.md

 A quantum version of the classic Pong game.
 Each user controls a paddle and bounces the electron wavefunction around until it diffracts away!
 The top and bottom edges absorb the wavefunction.
 A player loses when more than 50% of the original wavefunction has been absorbed on their side.
 Youtube video showing how it looks like: https://www.youtube.com/shorts/oA7VtZ_YcGI

 ## Controls
-The top player controls the paddle using the ASDW keys The bottom player controls the paddle using the JKLI keys The colormap can be changed by pressing the number 1 to make it brighter and 2 to makeit darker.
-Pressing R resets the game.
+Lobby:
+- Press N to set/unset ready.
+The game will start once both players are ready

+Ingame:
+- Use the WASD keys to move the paddle around
-Clicking with the mouse anywhere on the screen creates a potential barrier in that spot (invisible)
+- Clicking with the mouse anywhere on the screen creates a potential barrier circle in that spot
+- Pressing Space pauses the game.
+To resume, set/unset ready by pressing space again

+End screen:
+- Press Return to return to the lobby

 ## Installation
 This is a preliminary version of the game and requires OpenCL GPU acceleration to run.
-For now, it can only run on Linux with X11 (no Wayland support yet).
+SDL2 is used for the client-side graphics.

 ## Technical details
 This game is simulated on a discretized version of the Schrodinger equation in 2D space.
 The equation is solved by computing the time evolution operator with a Chebyshev decomposition.

 ## Wish list
 Support for more platforms<br>
-OpenCL/OpenGL integration<br>
-Make it event driven<br>
+More physical systems (spin effects, sublattice effects)<br>
 Make the window dimensions independent of the simulation dimensions<br>